 Signs and Symptoms of Heroin Addiction

-One of the first steps in overcoming heroin addiction is recognizing the signs and symptoms.
+One of the first steps in overcoming heroin addiction is understanding heroin addiction and recognizing the signs and symptoms.
 Early detection can allow people to get the help they need before their addiction becomes more severe.
 Heroin can be injected, inhaled or smoked.
 It is typically mixed with another drug or a substance such as sugar, powdered milk or starch before use.
 If someone is injecting heroin, you may notice marks on their arms from the syringe.
 You may notice that after someone uses heroin their eyes are watery, their nose is runny, their mouth is dry and their pupils are very small.
 They may also walk around as though their arms and legs feel very heavy.
 Some other signs and symptoms of heroin addiction to be alert for include:

 - Nausea or vomiting